 Squirrels get a bad rap.
 For many people, they’re a pest to be tricked, driven away, or eradicated.
-And they can wreak some havoc if they’re allowed to: they dig up bulbs in garden beds, steal seeds from bird feeders, and chew through electrical wiring in houses.
-But with some creative discouragement in some places and encouragement in others, squirrels can live harmoniously in your backyard, giving you lots of interesting wildlife activity to watch and a more natural, wild habitat around your house.
+They can also wreak some havoc if they’re allowed to: they dig up bulbs in garden beds, steal seeds from bird feeders, and chew through electrical wiring in houses.
+With some creative discouragement in some places and encouragement in others though, squirrels can live harmoniously in your backyard, giving you lots of interesting wildlife activity to watch and a more natural, wild habitat around your house.
 Read on to learn more about creating squirrel friendly gardens.

 How to Attract Squirrels to Your Garden